Warning: βtemplatesβ is an experimental feature.

 - is the template ready for production use?path

-- path to the template version directorycomponents
+- path to the template version directory

-(array) - list of components used by the templateSnowflake Writer (data destination) component ID differs on AWS and Azure stacks, because staging storage differs.
+(array) - list of components used by the templateSnowflake writer (data destination) component ID differs on AWS and Azure stacks because staging storage differs.

 keboola.wr-db-snowflake